-Cumulative transcripts of all academic work done at the College are kept permanently.
+Transcripts of all academic work done at Mid-America are kept permanently.
 All permanent student records are maintained in the registrar's office.
 Transcripts are also saved electronically and stored in a secured off-site location.

 Release of Student Academic Records to Other Persons and Institutions